May 3, 2025

 Customers appreciate clear and honest information.
 This means:

-• Realistic estimates for processing and shipping times
+• Realistic information on processing and shipping times

 • Proactive notifications of delays